NORTH West Ambulance Service was among five NHS ambulance trusts in England not to meet performance targets in 2009/10.

-North West Ambulance Service managed to respond to life-threatening category A calls within eight minutes 73.04% of the time – the target being 75%.
+North West Ambulance Service only managed to respond to life-threatening category A calls within eight minutes 73% of the time – the target being 75%.

-Justin Bowden, GMB national co-ordinator for GMB members working in the ambulance service, said: “GMB members who work in the service have problems with the targets but would be very worried with any attempts at removal of the targets.
+Justin Bowden, GMB national coordinator for GMB members working in the ambulance service, said: “GMB members who work in the service have problems with the targets but they would be very worried with any attempts at wholesale removal of the targets.

 “When members are called out what they often find at the scene differs greatly from what was reported to ambulance controllers.

-Mr Bowden said the proposed changes came on top of the ‘total gamble’ contained in the proposals in the White Paper to restructure the management of the NHS.
+Mr Bowden said the proposed changes in response times targets came on top of the “total gamble” contained in the proposals in the White Paper to restructure the management of the NHS in England.

 He added: “Meddling politicians need to realise the ambulance service is about saving lives.
 The only way that the annual 13 million emergency calls and urgent patients' journeys can be responded to in time by ambulance staff and paramedics so as to deliver a proper service to patients, is with proper planning and with enough resources that are well managed and efficiently deployed.”